History

 What’s wrong with pkg-config?

-pkg-config was created way back in the bad old days of autotools, when everyone was using the same compiler and linker.
+Although pkg-config was a huge step forward in comparison to the chaos that had reigned previously, it retains a number of limitations.
+For one, it targets UNIX-like platforms and is somewhat reliant on the Filesystem Hierarchy Standard.
+Also, it was created at a time when autotools reigned supreme and, more particularly, when it could reasonably be assumed that everyone was using the same compiler and linker.
 It handles everything by direct specification of compile flags, which breaks down when multiple compilers with incompatible front-ends come into play and/or in the face of “superseded” features.
-(For instance, given a project consuming packages “A” and “B”, requiring C++14 and C++11, respectively, pkg-config requires the build tool to translate compile flags back into features in order to know that the consumer should not be build with -std=c++14 ... -std=c++11.)
+(For instance, given a project consuming packages “A” and “B”, requiring C++14 and C++11, respectively, pkg-config requires the build tool to translate compile flags back into features in order to know that the consumer should not be built with -std=c++14 ... -std=c++11.)

 Specification of link libraries via a combination of -L and -l flags is a problem, as it fails to ensure that consumers find the intended libraries.
 Not providing a full path to the library also places more work on the build tool (which must attempt to deduce full paths from the link flags) to compute appropriate dependencies in order to re-link targets when their link libraries have changed.